-These animation maker programs use a bone-rigging system to help realistically animate your characters.
-This feature helps best use the animation software to control how your character moves, bends and turns, and it smooths any distortion around the joints.
-Once you have your characters rigged, it’s easy to make them perform complex movements, which in turn makes your animation look professional.
-Only the professional version of this program includes an onion skinning tool.
-Onion skinning is a traditional animation method that allows you to see the frames before and after the one you are currently working on, which helps you create smooth movements and transitions.
+This animation program uses a bone-rigging system to help control how your character moves, bends and turns.
+We found that this function smooths any distortion around the joints.
+Once you have your characters rigged, it’s easy to make them perform complex movements, which in turn makes your animation look more professional.
+Only MOHO Pro includes an onion skinning tool.
+Onion skinning is a traditional animation method that allows you to see the frames before and after the one you are currently working on, which helps create smooth movements and transitions.

 Within MOHO Debut, you can choose to be in beginner mode or standard mode.
 We found that beginner mode takes away some of the more advanced tools so the software is easier to navigate and use.
 You can easily switch back and forth between the two modes while in the program.
 We were surprised to find that the library is full of premade characters, backgrounds and other assets to quickly create and populate scenes.
 This includes premade environmental effects such as rain, smoke, fire and explosions.
 We will say that while there are plenty of options, many of the premade characters, backgrounds and effects look amateurish compared to the premade designs of other programs like CrazyTalk Animator.

 The character creator gives you access to preset character features that you can mix and match as well as change colors to create your own unique actors.
 We found it incredibly fun creating our own characters, especially since you have control over nose, eye and mouth placements so you can really make unique facial features.
 This software has freehand drawing tools, brushes and vector conversion so you can trace imported sketches or design new character directly within the program.